Who God Is

 In Exodus, He showed Himself as the lawgiver and as the Passover Lamb for the broken law.
 He is the one who splits the Red Seas of our lives freeing us from the bondages of the world.

-In Leviticus, He is the maker of the blood covenant, and the one who asks that we take up our cross and live in holiness.
+In Leviticus, He is the maker of the blood covenant, and the one who asks us to take up our cross and live in holiness.

 In Numbers, He is our provider in the deserts of our life; He is our manna from Heaven and our water from the rock.